How To Start and End A Needlepoint Thread

 The most common way to secure a needlepoint thread is to bury it under adjacent stitches.
 If there are stitches nearby on your canvas, and they provide good coverage e.g. tent stitches, then start by sliding your needle under three or four of these stitches and come up where you want to start your first stitch.

-No stitches nearby?
-Then you might want to consider...
+If you don't have any secure stitches nearby you might want to consider...

 2. A Waste Knot.

-This is where a knot is placed on the top (right side) of the canvas at least an inch from where you will place your first stitch.
+This is where a knot is placed on the top (right side) of the canvas 4 or 5 stitches from where you will place your first stitch.
 The tail eventually gets covered with stitches and the knot is snipped off after the tail is buried.
 There is more information on how to create a waste knot here.

 3. An Away Knot.